 - Is there anything you need me to take action on immediately?

-It’s a great approach, primarily because it ensures nothing critical is overlooked or forgotten in the moment.
+It’s a great approach, primarily because it ensures nothing critical is overlooked or forgotten at the moment.

 At Jell, we feel that one-on-ones are such an important part of effective leadership—and that asking the right questions is so crucial to driving a successful meeting—that we added the ability to ask one-on-one questions in our reporting feature.